Skip to main content

 • Establishing a systematic mechanism for districts to engage in continual improvement; and

 Expanding opportunities is not limited to filling gaps in areas of need.
 Rather, the goal is to optimize experiences available for our students.
-Every school has something of value to gain and to contribute to the regionalization conversations and planning because every school is unique, and every school is limited in the opportunities it can provide to its students in some way—whether due to funding, location, partnerships, scheduling, or other realities of place, time, and access.
+Every school has something of value to gain and to contribute to the regional conversations and planning because every school is unique, and every school is limited in the opportunities it can provide to its students in some way—whether due to funding, location, partnerships, scheduling, or other realities of place, time, and access.

 Moreover, New York’s student body is ever-changing.
 No school or district is immune to receiving new students or experiencing shifts among their student populations—whether on a small scale as students transfer schools one-by-one, or in larger influxes of new populations.
 Receiving schools and schools with declining enrollment each face a variety of challenges as students move around, creating a shared responsibility for our students’ experiences in school. *